Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Installing from source requires that you have the Rust compiler on your system.
-To install the Rust compiler the recommended path is to use rustup, which is a cross-platform rust installer.
+To install the Rust compiler the recommended path is to use rustup, which is a cross-platform Rust installer.
 To use rustup you can go to:

 https://rustup.rs/